DavidKrau/terraform-provider-simplemdm/docs/data-sources/profile.md

 page_title: "simplemdm_profile Data Source - simplemdm"
 subcategory: ""
 description: |-
-  Profile data source can be used together with Device(s), Assignment Group(s) or Device Group(s) to assign profiles to these objects.
+  Profile data source can be used to reference existing configuration profiles in SimpleMDM.
+Profiles represent both built-in and custom configuration profiles.
 ---

 # simplemdm_profile (Data Source)

-Profile data source can be used together with Device(s), Assignment Group(s) or Device Group(s) to assign profiles to these objects.
+Profile data source can be used to reference existing configuration profiles in SimpleMDM.
+Profiles represent both built-in and custom configuration profiles.

+**Note:** Profiles are read-only in the SimpleMDM API.
+To create custom configuration profiles, use the `simplemdm_customprofile` resource.

 ## Example Usage